 coil springs for rock shox judy

-When had been doing my last restoration of the 1996 Rock Shox Judy fork I`ve realized a serious fact - missing coil springs on the market.
+When I had been doing my last restoration of the 1996 Rock Shox Judy fork I`ve realized a serious fact - missing coil springs on the market.
 It`s really strange that it`s almost impossible - today - to find any of them (right, if you`re lucky enough you may find - from time to time - rare Kronos or White Bros springs, but not too many).
 Does it seem that the coil springs after-market is currently empty?
 Well, it might be true.
 This observation led me to think about custom springs for Judy forks.

-During last months I did some measurements and calculations, as well as I got in touch with a company, here in Slovakia, that regularly produces various coil springs for many engineering deployments.
-I showed them my blue-print of the springs for Judy forks and they produced a few - experimental - pairs of them in custom production.
-I decided to use stainless steel wire (that allowed us to keep the wire unprotected by any painting, just for this reason of experiment).
+During the last months I did some measurements and calculations, as well as I got in touch with a company, here in Slovakia, that regularly produces various coil springs for many engineering deployments.
+I showed them my blueprint of the springs for Judy forks and they produced a few - experimental - pairs of them in custom production.
+I decided to use stainless steel wire (that allowed us to keep the wire unprotected by any painting, just for this reason for the experiment).
 To be as close to former after-market products as possible, we`ve made the same number of spring threads and length.
-I didn`t have precise measurements for spring rates of different weight riders (like "soft", "medium" and "firm"), therefore I firstly decided to make a set of springs for my current rider weight, which is around 73 - 75kg in high season (so I can say "medium" ride firmness).
+I didn`t have precise measurements for spring rates of different weight riders (like "soft", "medium" and "firm"), therefore I first decided to make a set of springs for my current rider weight, which is around 73 - 75kg in high season (so I can say "medium" ride firmness).
 Once a set of custom springs were done, I prepared a blue-print for spring end-caps used to properly match the springs on top of the shafts in the fork.
 I made it easy from aluminium and it fits perfectly the inner and outer diameter of the springs.
-Again, due to same reason as above, I kept the end-caps without any painting or anodization, however, when needed, I can make any standard colour anodization.
+Again, due to the same reason as above, I kept the end-caps without any painting or anodization, however, when needed, I can make any standard colour anodization.